blue-mantis/craft-cachewarmer/README.md

 ## Cache Warmer Roadmap

 * Adding an option to automatically warm the cache of an element on save
+* Consider a way of preventing doubling up cachewarm requests on, say, an import where you want it to run at the end and not auto run after every element is saved

 Brought to you by [Bluemantis](https://bluemantis.com)